kcelebi/SigCapPreprocessing/README.md

 The details on what that new data structure returns is documented in the ``preprocessing.py`` file.

+In order to get data specifically from the CBRS node on Davison quad:

+	duke_data = getDukeNodeData(data)

 ## Simple Heatmap

 To make a heat map, we need the locations first: